-- We'll show you more about using Open Trades soon, for now you can click on the red Closed Trades button to view all of the trades that are closed.
+- We'll show you more about using Open button soon, for now you can click on the red Closed button to view all of the trades that are closed.

-- Click on Date Range and a dialog box opens, you can enter a custom date range such as 1/1/2013 to 5/31/2013 and click OK to view only the trade records that occurred in that date range.
+- Click on Find and then Date Range and a dialog box opens, you can enter a custom date range and click OK to view only the trade records that occurred in that date range.
 Or you can select a YEAR in the dialog box and click OK to view the records that occurred in that year.

 Trade Records – The Grid:

 We refer to the list of trade records as the Grid.
 When you import trade history from your broker, TradeLog automatically places the records into the Grid.